IS2AI/city-identification/README.md

 ```
 python3 preprocessing.py
 ```
 Raw images are of 4800 x 4800 pixels resolution.
-To capture more specific pre-proceesed images of size 480 × 480 resolution (which corresponds to 200 m by 200 m area) and with an overlap of 240 pixels are generated.
+To capture more specific feature of satellite imagery, pre-proceesed images of size 480 × 480 resolution (which corresponds to 200 m by 200 m area) and with an overlap of 240 pixels are generated.

 # City Identification Model: Training